Tupolev Tu-22: Design

 The Tu-22 has a low-middle mounted wing swept at an angle of 55°.
-The two large turbojet engines, originally 159 kN Dobrynin VD-7M, later 162 kN Kolesov RD-7M2, are mounted atop the rear fuselage on either side of the large vertical stabilizer, with a low-mounted tailplane.
+The two large turbojet engines, originally 159 kN Dobrynin VD-7M, later 162 kN Kolesov RD-7M2, are mounted atop the rear fuselage on each side of the large vertical stabilizer, with a low-mounted tailplane.
 Continuing a Tupolev OKB design feature, the main landing gear are mounted in pods at the trailing edge of each wing.
 The highly swept wings gave little drag at transonic speeds, but resulted in very high landing speeds and a long take-off run.
+This limited the design to "first-class airfields", those with runways at least 3000 m long.

 The Tu-22's cockpit placed the pilot forward, offset slightly to the left, with the weapons officer behind and the navigator below, within the fuselage, sitting on downwards-firing ejector seats.
 The downward direction meant the minimum altitude for ejection was 350 m, which precluded their use during take-off and landing, when most accidents occur.
 The crew entered the plane by lowering the seats on rails and then climbing external stepladders, sitting in the seats, and then being cranked upward into the cockpit.

 The cockpit layout was also criticized by the pilots; it was filled with levers and handles that gained it comparisons to a hedgehog, and some of those controls could not be reached by the pilots, who took to flying with metal hooks and other ad hoc devices.
 Adding to its problems was a very high panel on the right, which blocked the view of the runway during landing if the aircraft had to crab against a wind from the left.
 This led to it being forbidden for flight by new pilots in crosswind conditions above fresh breeze on the Beaufort scale.